-Jaffna: our essential guide to Sri Lanka’s northern capital
+Jaffna: a travellers guide to Sri Lanka’s northern capital

 A cultural melting pot more than worthy of your time: Jaffna is a must-see on any Sri Lankan itinerary.

 Here are the best things to do in Jaffna, Sri Lanka, plus our short guide to the city including where to stay, eat, and how to get around!

 “It’s.. different up there,” our tuk tuk driver, Dilshan warned us as we puttered through the tea plantations just outside Ella.

 “The north, it doesn’t even feel like the same country,” he continued.
 “Actually, you might not even like it”

 We’d been chatting about our plans to head north to Jaffna - an area of Sri Lanka often skipped over by travellers to this little island paradise - and while thankfully Dilshan’s warnings about not liking it ended up to be incorrect, he was definitely right about one thing: